Frequently Asked Questions from Accepted and Enrolled Students

 Q: What kind of furniture is in each residence hall room?

 A: There is a bed, a shelf, a wardrobe closet and a desk.

-Q: How can I get more information about the Res Life programs that are available, such as FIRE and Cura Personalis?
+Q: How can I get more information about the Living Learning Communities (LLCs) that are available, such as FIRE and Cura Personalis?

 A: Here is a link to a web site that will explain these programs.
-Another option would be to call Res Life for further explanation, at (570) 941-6226.
+Another option would be to call Residence Life at (570) 941-6226.